zhuye88/IKt-sne/README.md

 ## Visualization Examples

-<em>Simply replacing Gaussian kernel with Isolation kernel in t-SNE significantly improves thequality of the final visualisation output (without creating misrepresented structures) and removes one key obstacle that prevents t-SNE from processing large datasets.<em>
+<em>Simply replacing Gaussian kernel with Isolation kernel in t-SNE significantly improves the quality of the final visualisation output (without creating misrepresented structures) and removes one key obstacle that prevents t-SNE from processing large datasets.<em>

 ![plot](demo.png)